-(2) A copy of a set of claims which the latest international work product of the corresponding international application indicated to be patentable/allowable and their Japanese or English translations if they are not in English the outline of the translated claims due to insufficient translation, the examiner can request the applicant to resubmit translations.
+(2) A copy of a set of claims which the latest international work product of the corresponding international application indicated to be patentable/allowable and their Portuguese or English translations if they are not in English

-If the copy of the set of claims which are indicated to be patentable/allowable is available via "PATENTSCOPE (registered trademark)" (e.g. the international Patent Gazette has been published), an applicant need not submit this document unless otherwise requested by the JPO.
-Machine translations will be admissible, but if it is impossible for the examiner to understand
+If the copy of the set of claims which are indicated to be patentable/allowable is available via "PATENTSCOPE (registered trademark)" (e.g. the international Patent Gazette has been published), an applicant need not submit this document unless otherwise requested by the INPI.
+Machine translations will be admissible, but if it is impossible for the examiner to understand the outline of the translated claims due to insufficient translation, the examiner can request the applicant to resubmit translations.